smart-data-models/data-models/guidelines.md

 ## Versioning

-FIWARE and TMForum Data Models Project aim to maintain backwards compatibility, however some incompatibilities will inevitably occur over time.
+FIWARE Foundation, TMForum and IUDX Data Models Project aim to maintain backwards compatibility, however some incompatibilities will inevitably occur over time.
 Data providers may choose to tag Entities with an additional `schemaVersion` Attribute so that Data Consumers can behave accordingly.
 This aligns with the